SyedAhkam/SyedAhkam.github.io/_tabs/about.md

 On my cooking side, I occasionally help my mother in the kitchen, learn new recipes online then attempt to cook it, then learning i messed up, hoping to fix next time.
 The philosophy behind my personal cooking is: "just add in whatever you think will improve its taste".

 Gardening is actually in my bloodstream, inherited by my parents who in turn had it inherited by their parents, and so on.
 I can't say that I'm as passionate gardener as my parents but my interests are perceptive to further increase.

+Feel free to contact me at one of the social links in sidebar if you'd like.